 The course comprises three parts; each with a specific focus.

-The first part (4 hrs) focuses on the mission and values of teaching.
-It will first familiarise participants with the teaching context at CUHK, including characteristics of the student populations, prevalent teaching and learning “cultures”, and so on.
-Afterwards, participants will discuss with the course convenor their beliefs about, and goals of, their teaching, and how they may be implemented in light of the local context.
+The first part (4 hrs) focuses on the teaching context of CUHK.
+It aims at familiarising participants with the context of CUHK in terms of its mission, vision and values, graduate attributes, prevalent teaching and learning “cultures”, characteristics of the student populations and approaches to course design and teaching.
+Participants are encouraged to share their beliefs about, and goals of, their teaching, and how they may be implemented in light of the CUHK context.

 Part II: Techniques & Strategies